Eczema and Dry Skin Conditions

 Treatment includes special creams and lotions for everyday use, including special eczema shampoo, soap, body wash and face cream.

-Your visit to the Trillium Creek Dermatology and Surgery Center will include an assessment of any factors that may be aggravating your skin condition.
+Your visit to the Trillium Creek Dermatology will include an assessment of any factors that may be aggravating your skin condition.
 Our skin specialists will recommend simple but effective changes that you can make to minimize the chances of your eczema becoming a long-term chronic problem that adversely affects your life.

 Frequently Asked Questions